rabbitmq/rabbitmq-website/site/feature-flags.md

 The environment variable has precedence over the configuration parameter.

+## <a id="graduation" class="anchor" href="#graduation">Feature Flag Maturation and Graduation Process</a>

+After their initial introduction into RabbitMQ, feature flags are *optional*, that is, they only surve the purpose of allowing for a safe rolling cluster upgrade.
+Some feature flags do not have to be enabled unless a specific feature is used.

+Over time, however, features become more mature, and future development of RabbitMQ assumes that a certain set of features is available and can be relied on by the users and developers alike.
+When that happens, feature flags *graduate* to core (required) features in the next minor feature release.

+It is very important to enable all feature flags after performing a rolling cluster upgrade: in the future these flags will become mandatory, and proactively enabling them will allow for a smoother upgrade experience in the future.

 ## <a id="list-of-feature-flags" class="anchor" href="#list-of-feature-flags">List of Feature Flags</a>

 The feature flags listed below are provided by RabbitMQ core or one of the tier-1 plugins bundled with RabbitMQ.